• Home

 • Refundable if unused: If the DD isn’t delivered on time, the bank refunds the amount to the person who initiated it.

-How to Make a Demand Draft in Online & Offline Method ?
+How to Make Demand Draft Offline?

-Step 1: Visit the nearest branch of your bank.
+Step 1: Visit the nearest branch of your bank

-Step 2: Ask the bank staff for a demand draft application form.
+Step 2: Ask the bank staff for a demand draft application form

-Step 3: Fill out the form with details like amount, currency, payee name and reason for payment.
+Step 3: Fill out the form with details like amount, currency, payee name and reason for payment

-Step 4: Submit the form at the counter.
+Step 4: Submit the form at the counter

 Step 5: Pay using cash, cheque or directly from your account.
-If the amount is above ₹50,000, provide your PAN.
+If the amount is above ₹50,000, provide your PAN

 Step 1: Log in to your bank’s internet banking account.